 Cold-climate builders look for the best available windows

-UPDATED on May 14, 2013 with information on Passivhaus-certified windows manufactured in the U.S.
+UPDATED on June 11, 2013 with new information on European Passivhaus-certified windows available in the U.S.

 German windows, like German cars, have a very solid reputation for high performance and durability.
 U.S. interest in German windows has grown in recent years, especially among Passivhaus builders, leading several U.S. importers to conclude that the time is ripe to offer German windows to North American customers.

 Double glazingWhen referring to windows or doors, the transparent or translucent layer that transmits light.
 High-performance glazing may include multiple layers of glass or plastic, low-e coatings, and low-conductivity gas fill. isn’t good enough

 To meet the Passivhaus standard, cold-climate builders need a very good window.
 In central Europe, Passivhaus designers insist on triple-glazed windows with a maximum U-factorMeasure of the heat conducted through a given product or material—the number of British thermal units (Btus) of heat that move through a square foot of the material in one hour for every 1 degree Fahrenheit difference in temperature across the material (Btu/ft2°F hr).
 U-factor is the inverse of R-value. (in U.S. terms) of 0.14.
 That’s a standard that few U.S. windows can meet.

 When I interviewed Dr. Wolfgang Feist in 2007, he told me, “The reason for the number which we now use in Europe is the comfort of the occupants.
 It is a functional definition.
 During the winter, the coldest surface temperature in the room will be the window.
 If you don’t have a radiator in your room, the difference between the surface temperature of the window and the mean surface temperature of the room should not be more than 3 degrees Celsius; that’s for comfort reasons.”